 Although stone artifacts are the most abundant type of cultural remains at Paleolithic sites, their function is often poorly understood.
 Neither a typological nor a “chaine operatoire” approach is fully satisfactory in this respect.
 During the last years microscopic use wear and residue analyses became more important in the evaluation of the functional meaning of individual tools.

 Until recently MTA-bifaces and bifacial Quina scrapers from S/W-France were considered to have a close functional status.
-However Émilie Claude showed that MTA bifaces were often used as butchering instruments while bifacial Quina scrapers were mainly used as cores.
+However it was demonstrated, that while MTA bifaces were usually used as butchering instruments, bifacial Quina scrapers were also, beside their function as instruments for cutting skin, used as cores.